sean-coyle/Space-Liberator/README.md

 Designer: Nate Decatur

 Instructions:
-A mous is required or highly reccomended
+A mouse is required or highly recommended
-We recommend playing the turotial as that explains the core mechanics.
+We recommend playing the tutorial as that explains the core mechanics.
 The player must fight different enemies and complete objectives to progress through zones.

 Ground Controls:
 WASD to move